-3.1.
+- 3.1.
 No new development or improvements shall be permitted within 450 feet of the Route 206 right-of-way: The plan complies.
-U.S. Route 206 is greater than 1,000 feet from the site.

-- 3.2.
-No development or improvements, other than landscaping, shall be permitted within 50 feet of any property line common with property located in the R-I and R-2 zoning districts: The plan complies.
-The site does not border the R-I or R-2 zoning districts. - 3.3.
+U.S. Route 206 is greater than 1,000 feet from the site. - 3.2.
+No development or improvements, other than landscaping, shall be permitted within 50 feet of any property line common with property located in the R-1 and R-2 zoning districts: The plan complies.
+The site does not border the R-1 or R-2 zoning districts. - 3.3.
 No direct vehicular access from the ARH zoning district shall be permitted onto Route 206 except for the existing driveway serving the existing dwelling on site: The plan complies.
 The site is not located on U.S. Route 206. - 3.4.
 Any development within the ARH zoning district shall strive to maintain the existing topographic contours on-site to the greatest extent possible.
 Grading is proposed throughout much of the site, particularly in the areas to the north, west, south and southeast of the building.
 The largest grade change appears to be located In the area of the proposed basin "A" to the south of the building, with a grade reduction of 11.5 feet.
 Grade changes appear to be related to stormwater management.
 The applicant should testify as to the extent of grading, and the reasoning behind grade changes on the site. - 3.5.
 Any development within the ARH zoning district shall strive to maintain the existing vegetation on-site to the greatest extent possible.
-Between 40 45 trees are proposed to be removed.
+Between 40 45 trees March 23, 2023 | Page 7 of 26 are proposed to be removed.
 Most of these trees are located in the area of the proposed basin "A" to the south of the building.
 The applicant should indicate the number of trees to be removed, beyond indicating by symbol which tree is slated for removal.
-Testimony should be provided as to whether these trees can be preserved. - 3.6.
+Testimony should be provided as to whether these trees can be preserved.
+The Demolition Plan and Steep Slopes Analysis (Sheet 3) has been revised accordingly.
+Additional testimony should be provided relating to tree preservation.

+3.6.
 Any development of the lands within the ARH District shall provide for the preservation of the Bedens Brook stream corridor with public access, and offstreet pathways within the stream corridor and through the ARH District shall be provided.
 This is not applicable as the Bedens Brook stream corridor is not located within or near the subject property.